debops/debops/README.md

     ---

     # Specify version of Ruby to install:
-    # - '1.9.1' will install Ruby from Debian/Ubuntu stable repositories
+    # - 'apt':      (default) will install Ruby packages automatically depending on
+    #               what's available in APT at the time
+    #
-    # - '2.1' on Debian Wheezy will backport packages from Debian Jessie, on Jessie
+    # - 'backport': will enable backporting of packages from the next distribution
-    #   they will be installed as normal (Ubuntu at the moment is not supported)
+    #               (currently on Debian Wheezy it's required to install Ruby 2.1
+    #               packages)
+    #
-    ruby_version: '2.1'
+    ruby_version: 'apt'

+    # Install 'rubygems-integration' package (on older distributions it might not
+    # exist)
+    ruby_gems_integration: True

     # Lists of additional APT packages to install with Ruby packages (for all
     # hosts, group of hosts, specific host or role dependency).
 You can use these